quietly-turning/Lua-For-SM5/_Singletons/SCREENMAN.md

 }
 {% endhighlight %}

-Again, there are many custom methods that belong to the many different classes of screens, more than can be reasonable documented here.
+Again, there are many custom methods that belong to the many different classes of screens, more than can be reasonably documented here.
 For a full list, please refer to the various screen classes documented in the <a href="{{ site.baseurl }}/API/Lua.xml">SM5 Lua API</a>.
 This currently includes everything from **Class Screen**:*ActorFrame* down to **Class ScreenWithMenuElementsSimple**:*ScreenWithMenuElements* (with the exception of ScreenManager itself, of course!).

 ### Debugging with SystemMessage()